 By default, your application should assume a data store is eventually consistent and uses a last-write-wins concurrency pattern.

-Dapr supports optimistic concurrency control (OCC) using ETags.
-When a state is requested, Dapr always attaches an ETag property to the returned state.
+Dapr supports Optimistic Concurrency Control (OCC) using ETags.
+When a state value is requested, Dapr always attaches an ETag property to the returned state.
 When the user code tries to update or delete a state, it’s expected to attach the ETag either through the request body for updates or the

 If-Match header for deletes.
 The write operation can succeed only when the provided ETag matches with the ETag in the state store.